-Other Relevant Information: Every graduate student must meet two requirements: (1) register for a one-credit research methodology course, FOR 603 or 803, early in his/her program and (2) begin the final oral exam with a seminar to the department based on work accomplished during the graduate program.
+Other Relevant Information: Every graduate student must meet the following requirements: (1) take a one-credit research methodology course, FOR 603 or 803, early in his/her program; (2) take a seminar course (typically FOR 601/801), for students starting in their program in Fall 2008 or later; and (3) begin the final oral exam with a seminar to the department based on work accomplished during the graduate program.
 Ph.D. students must meet a one-time teaching requirement by assisting a faculty member teach an undergraduate forestry or natural resources course.